top of page

 About my work

-The discreet representation of sociopolitical issues is an essential part of my work, from Involuntary memory to the ongoing project Self-contained, which includes places across Europe with different evolution in the course of time, such as central areas in big cities, suburban locations and images of the countryside, in an effort to accentuate the interrelationship between the various features embedded within the landscape of our time.
-My work, in line with this approach, deliberately avoids direct messages and sensational events, preferring instead to examine both mediums' intrinsic possibilities to create visual narratives which carefully re-evaluate aspects of these familiar, everyday scenes.
+Such an understanding of the historical structure brings the significant role of the ordinary and the everyday to the central stage, embracing at the same time with equal respect the panoramic and the detail.
+The discreet representation of sociopolitical issues is an essential part of my work, which includes places across Europe with different evolution in the course of time.
+In this way, an attempt is being made to accentuate the interrelationship between the various features embedded within the landscape of our time, from central areas in big cities to suburban locations and images of the countryside.
+My work, in line with this approach, deliberately avoids direct messages and sensational events, preferring instead to examine both mediums' intrinsic possibilities to create visual narratives that carefully re-evaluate aspects of these familiar, everyday scenes.

 Contact